Prema Entha Madhuram

-Prema Entha Madhuram is an Indian Telugu language Drama romantic television series airing on Zee Telugu.
-It stars Sriram Venkat, Varsha HK, Kalyan Reddy, Divya and Ramjagan in pivotal roles.
+Prema Entha Madhuram is an Indian Telugu language Drama romantic television series Premiered on 10 February 2020 on Zee Telugu.
 It is an official remake of Marathi TV series Tula Pahate Re.
-Premiered on 10th February, 2020, the series is one of the longest running shows of Zee Telugu successfully completing nearly 5.5 years of run and 1601 episodes and entered in the list of longest-running Indian television series.
+One of the longest running Telugu television soap opera, the series starred Sriram Venkat, Varsha HK, Kalyan Reddy, Divya and Ramjagan in pivotal roles.
+After a successful five and a half year run, it went off air in July 2025.

 Plot

 The love story revolves around a middle-aged businessman and a 20-year-old girl.
 Life brings them together.
 However, there's a hidden past and mystery behind their love story.

 Anuradha Paddula is a 20-year-old, easy-going, and ambitious young woman who lives with her parents, Subramanyam and Paddula Padmavathi.
 Arya Vardhan, a dynamic 40-year-old business magnate, leads a successful yet lonely life following the death of his wife, Rajanandhini, two decades ago.
 Fate brings Anu and Arya together during an auto-rickshaw ride, where Arya is struck by Anu's unique “two-rupee coin” philosophy.
 Inspired by her perspective, he applies her idea to his business and offers her a job.
 Moved by Arya's kindness and philanthropic ideals, Anu gradually develops admiration for him, eventually realizing she has fallen in love, disregarding their age and societal differences.
 Arya, too, begins to reciprocate Anu's feelings but hesitates to express them.
 After overcoming numerous challenges, Arya finally confesses his love, and the two get married, uniting against all odds.

 Soon after their wedding, on a powerful Ashtami night, Anu receives a shocking revelation from the spirit of Rajanandhini—she is her reincarnation.
 The spirit urges Anu to uncover the truth behind her murder and protect Arya from looming dangers.
 Determined, Anu secretly investigates the history of Vardhan Group of Industries and discovers a woman named Raga Sudha, the former Vice President of VGI, who now lives in hiding under the alias Sudha Rajput.
 Seeking revenge on Arya, Raga Sudha infiltrates VGI, unaware that Anu has befriended her.
 Eventually, it is revealed that Raga Sudha, Rajanandhini's own sister, killed her out of greed for Arya and his wealth.
 Anu and Arya expose her true identity in court, leading to her arrest.
 To celebrate their triumph, the couple plans a trip to Malaysia but is rerouted to Rajahmundry due to a flight issue.
 Tragedy strikes on their return journey when their flight crashes: Arya is rescued, but Anu is presumed dead.